c-blake/bu/doc/vip.md

-B) response to initial keypress C) bulk readiness D) computer/user-mental action to issue/update query/visually identify results { possibly comparing to complex syntax, e.g. rx } E) UI responsiveness during various fiddling F) end-to-end selection including all of the above.
+B) response to initial keypress C) bulk readiness D) computer/user-mental action to issue/update query/visually identify results { possibly comparing to complex syntax, e.g. rx } E) UI responsiveness during various fiddling F) end-to-end selection including all of the above G) total CPU|IO load incurred vs space vs latency.
 D/E/F can become *very* individual.

 [^2]: If you are trying to run this benchmark, both your colors & fonts are very unlikely to match my own.
 So, your hash will differ.
 How I got these hashes was